chaulapatrice/calendar-app/README.md

 We have successfully added our google oauth provider context.

-To retrieve an authorisation code from google we need to replace the code in `App.tsx` with the following code
+To retrieve an authorisation code from Google we need to replace the code in `App.tsx` with the following code

 ```typescript jsx
 import {useGoogleLogin} from "@react-oauth/google";